PayalGupta2000/E-Commerce-Application/README.md

 1. Clone the Repository:
 git clone https://github.com/PayalGupta2000/E-Commerce-Application

-2.Create a virtual environment to install dependencies in and activate it:
+# Create a virtual environment to install dependencies in and activate it:
-# Python -m venv env
+ Python -m venv env
-# .\env\scripts\activate
+ .\env\scripts\activate

-3. Then install the dependencies:
+# Then install the dependencies:
-# (env)$ pip install -r requirements.txt
+ (env)$ pip install -r requirements.txt
 Note: The (env) prefix in the prompt indicates the terminal session is operating in the virtual environment.

-4. Run the Development Server:
+# Run the Development Server:
-# (env)$ python manage.py runserver
+(env)$ python manage.py runserver

 # Features-